bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/28D-Straight Sour Beer.md

 ## Comments
 A stronger version of a Berliner Weisse-type beer with less restrictive grist, and no Brett.
 This beer style istypically are used as a base for modern beers that are heavily flavored with fruit, spices, sugars, etc. – those should be entered in 28C Wild Specialty Beer.

+## Commercial Examples
+Rarely found, as this style is typically the base for other Specialty-Type Beers.